-- Non-insulin-dependent diabetes mellitus (NIDDM) - insulin shots are not must to normalize the glucose level,
+- Non-insulin-dependent diabetes mellitus (NIDDM) - insulin shots are not the must to normalize the glucose level,

 - Gestational diabetes mellitus (GDM) - diabetes develops during pregnancy and mostly disappears after delivery,

-- secondary to other conditions (e.g. pancreatic disease, Hormonal disease, Drug or chemical exposure, Insulin receptor abnormalities, certain genetic syndromes).
+- secondary to other conditions (e.g., pancreatic disease, Hormonal disease, Drug or chemical exposure, Insulin receptor abnormalities, specific genetic syndromes).